When Do You Have To Register As A Financial Advisor?

 Part two is that you have to actually be in the business of advising.
 So if one day I gave someone a little bit of advice and they bought me dinner as compensation, doesn’t necessarily trigger investment adviser registration, either.
 You have to be in the business of giving advice, ostensibly aiming to do it on an ongoing basis.
 Though once you’re launching a business to do it and you’re holding out as being in the business of advice, you have to register.

-The third component is that you have to be advising on investments.
+The third component is that you have to be advising on investments (i.e., securities).
 Technically, that means generalist financial advice, or even comprehensive financial planning, doesn’t necessarily trigger a requirement to register as an investment adviser and get the license, if you give no specific advice about investments.

 This is important because we’re now seeing the rise of areas like financial coaching, where people advise on cash flow, spending, debt management, and general financial behaviors, but they don’t give investment-specific advice, and so they don’t necessarily have to register as an investment adviser.